Jennifer Ann Barlow

 My aim is to provide an environment that promotes the development of an open and trusting therapeutic relationship where you feel free to explore your issues with me.

 Every person is unique so therapy cannot be approached as a ‘one size fits all’ treatment.
-My Integrative training allows me to model the therapy around you, my client, choosing from a range of approaches including, among others, Person Centred, Cognitive Behavioural Therapy (CBT), Solution Focused Brief Therapy (SFBT) and Existential Therapy.
+My approach is primarily Person-centred, integrating skills from a range of approaches including Cognitive Behavioural Therapy (CBT), Solution Focused Brief Therapy (SFBT) and Existential Therapy depending on what is most helpful for you.

 I understand how important it is that you find a counsellor you feel comfortable with and who suits your needs.
 Therefore in our introductory session we would explore how we might work together.
 This gives you the opportunity to decide, without any obligation, whether or not I might be the right counsellor for you.